Health Information

 Because these diseases are inherited this way, they can be avoided in future generations by conducting a DNA test on dogs before breeding.
 In terms of genotype (gene pattern), there are three possible pairings of genes that a Lappie could carry and that are revealed by the DNA test:

-Normal/Normal, known as Normal or Clear
+Normal/Normal, known as Normal or 'Clear'

-Normal/Abnormal, known as a Carrier
+Normal/Abnormal, reported as a 'Carrier'

 Each parent contributes one of their pair of genes to their offspring, making up a pair in their puppies.
 As you can see from the above, as long as a puppy inherits at least one Normal gene from either of their parents, they will never suffer from a recessively inherited disease.
 The intent of identifying these diseases is to allow breeders to make the most informed decisions.
 Not to limit their breeding options, and thereby the gene pool, but to manage it carefully and allow bloodline diversity to continue in pedigrees.